the-open/do_paisa/README.md

 * by adding a new feature
 * by adding support for a new payment processor
 * by reviewing pull requests
-* by writing or edition documentation
+* by writing or editing documentation

 If you would like to add a new feature or a new payment processor, please create a new issue, and let us know what you're working on.